discretlib/doc/content/landing_page/description.md

 - An authentication and authorization layer to define who can access data,
 - A Peer to Peer layer that allows you to invite Peers.

-And *Discret* will automatically synchronize your data with other peers, based on the access right you have defined.
+*Discret* will automatically synchronize your data with other peers, based on the access rights you have defined.